Nature in the Katoomba Area

 - Valley of the Waters, an accessible walk passing waterfalls and lookouts around Wentworth Falls

 - Leura Cascades follows Leura Falls Creek to Bridal Veil Falls and Leura Falls

 - Gordon Falls Lookout in Leura

 - South Lawson Waterfall Circuit through lush bushland and falls, including Adelina, Federal, Cataract and Junction Falls.

 - Grand Canyon track into the Jamison Valley to shady ferns, flowing creeks and waterfalls.

-Experience the Katoomba area’s natural attractions at a faster pace by mountain biking along one of the many trails that weave their way through the Blue Mountains National Park.
-Take on Andersons trail and pass through unspoilt bushland and along sections of challenging terrain such as loose gravel and steep inclines.
-Savour views of the Jamison Valley and continue to sightsee with a ride on Scenic World Blue Mountains’ Scenic Railway, the steepest passenger railway in the world.
-For a change of pace, meander through the Jamison Valley aboard Scenic World’s Scenic Skyway and witness the grandeur of the Three Sisters and deep valleys from above.
+Experience nature at a faster pace by mountain biking along one of the many trails that weave their way through the Blue Mountains National Park.
+Take on Andersons Fire Trail and pass through unspoilt bushland and along sections of challenging terrain such as loose gravel and steep inclines.

 If you like a challenge, The Blue Mountains Adventure Company and High N Wild Australian Adventures have got you covered with tours that will have you abseiling, rock climbing, canyoning and bushwalking in stunning natural wilderness.